-We can show you how to make it frosty inside even when it’s not outside!
+We can show you how to make it frosty inside, even when it’s not outside!
 Whether you have freezing cold temperatures keeping you inside or too hot temperatures outside, you can still enjoy some simple winter science.
-The best part, you can enjoy it indoors!
-Learn how to make frost on a can for an easy science activity you can share with the kids
+Learn how to make frost on a can for an easy winter science experiment you can share with the kids!

-Although we live in a wintery climate, we have either had freezing cold temperatures keeping us indoors or a blizzard!
-There’s only so much screen time I can handle as a parent, so it’s great to have simple science activities one hand to pass the time.
-Make sure to check out our winter snow storm in a jar too!
+Although we live in a wintery climate, we either have cold temperatures keeping us indoors or a blizzard!
+I can handle only so much screen time as a parent, so it’s great to have simple science activities on hand to pass the time.
+Make sure to check out our winter snowstorm in a jar too!

-This is another easy to set up winter science experiment that pulls from what you have around the house.
-We love science that can be set up in minutes and is really hands on for the kids.
+This is another easy-to-set-up winter science experiment that pulls from what you have around the house.
+We love science that can be set up in minutes and is hands-on for the kids.

-HOW TO MAKE FROST ON A CAN SUPPLIES
+HOW TO MAKE FROST IN A CAN SCIENCE EXPERIMENT

-You might need to go into the recycling container for this one.
+It’s time to create your own frost science experiment!
+You might need to go to the recycling container for this one.
 Or if you are like me, you will need to cook something first to get a can ready.
 Make sure there are no sharp edges on your can!

 Let’s get started learning how to make frost on a can!
 It’s really COOL science in all meanings of the word, but it’s also quick and fun for kids.

-- Next, you will add a layer of salt and cover with the can’s lid.
+STEP 2.
+Add a layer of salt and cover the contents with the can’s lid.

-- Then all you need to do is shake! (somewhat carefully so the contents doesn’t spill everywhere)
+STEP 3.
+Then all you need to do is shake the ice and salt mixture!
+Be somewhat careful, so the contents don’t spill everywhere.

-Scroll down to read a little simple science behind the whole effect of creating frost on the outside of the can.
+Scroll down to read a bit of simple science behind the real effect of creating a thin layer of crystals or frost on the outside of the metal can.

 Shake up the ice and salt and keep a look out for the frost forming on the outside of the can.

 It’s easy to experiment with winter science inside.
-Even if you live among palm trees, there’s always new things to learn and discover.
+Even if you live among palm trees, there are always new things to learn and discover!

 MORE FUN WINTER ACTIVITIES